 7. Natural Predators

 Tomato hornworms are no match for their natural predators.
-Ladybugs, lacewings, and parasitic wasps all help to keep these pests in check.
+Ladybugs, braconid wasps, some birds, and green lacewings all help keep these pests in check.

-Keep these creatures around and let them do their job to help control caterpillars on your tomato plants.
+Therefore, try to attract and keep these creatures around.
+Let them do their job.
+They will help control caterpillars on your tomato plants.

 8. Cayenne Pepper Spray